Skip to main content

 • Notifying the IT support team to check the available licenses and grant access

-• Alerting the newcomer's manager and teammates to block time on their calendars for introduction calls
+• Alerting the newcomer's manager and teammates to block time on their calendars for introduction calls.

-2. Standardize orientation steps
+2. Standardize Orientation Steps

 During a new employee's orientation, we recommend you:

-3. Structure the onboarding workflow
+3. Structure the Onboarding Workflow

-• Training workflows (with assessment quizzes)
+• Training workflows (including follow-up assessment quizzes)

-• Progress-tracking workflows (with regular check-ins)
+• Progress-tracking workflows (including regular check-ins)

-• Feedback workflows (with satisfaction surveys)
+• Feedback workflows (including satisfaction surveys)

 But first things first, you must design a clear process that standardizes the onboarding experience as much as possible and provides an HR process checklist for those executing the onboarding to follow.
 Our advice is for you to develop a 30-60-90-day plan.